Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

-Our trail today still follows the river bank passing through small hamlets located alongside.
+Our trail today still follows the riverbank, passing through small hamlets located alongside.
 You will encounter your first Buddhist monuments in this stretch of the trail.
-The village located alongside is primarily of Buddhist inhabitants and you will find the trail dotted with prayer flags, small Chhortens, Mani walls, and local monasteries.
+The village inhabitants are primarily Buddhists, and you will find the trail dotted with prayer flags, small Chortens, Mani walls, and local monasteries.

-The trail today pierces through the villages: of Salleri, Philim, Bhang Sing, Ekle Bhatti, and Lokpa.
+The Manaslu Larke Pass Trek trail today pierces through the villages of Salleri, Philim, Bhang Sing, Ekle Bhatti, and Lokpa.
 Upon reaching Lokpa, you will stand at the confluence of two major rivers of the Manaslu area: Budhi Gandaki and Syar River.
-Syar River originates from another popular trekking Tsum Valley.
+The Syar River originates from another popular trekking destination, the Tsum Valley.

 Trek from Deng to Namrung